China: Fuelling recovery with an extra policy kick

 Two key messages from the NPC

 As part of our ongoing series considering international policy responses and their effectiveness during the COVID-19 pandemic, we consider the implications of China’s latest policy announcements at this year’s National People’s Congress (NPC).
 We will break down the announced NPC policy measures, quantify their economic impacts and discuss how they will be implemented and financed, before giving our overall assessment on whether they will be sufficient to achieve economic growth this year.
-This follows a similar assessment of US policy stimulus.
+This follows a similar assessment of US policy stimulus1.

 The annual NPC took place as China emerged from the ravages of COVID-19.
 The pandemic delayed this year’s event by more than two months, shortened the duration of meetings and changed the format of interactions, with all press conferences conducted via live streaming to minimise human contact.
 Besides the logistical changes, COVID-19 also created extraordinary uncertainties for Beijing’s economic plans.
 Never before had market expectations been so diverged and uncoordinated on even basic issues like whether Beijing would set a growth target, or if the fiscal deficit would exceed 3% of GDP.